Support Us Button Widget

 We can’t wait for the “coming soon” signs to be gone. | Photo by KCtoday

-With only a few months until the KC Streetcar takes its virgin voyage south of Union Station, we figured it was high time to prepare any anxious travelers for the trip.
+With the KC Streetcar taking its virgin voyage south of Union Station next year, we figured it was high time to prepare any anxious travelers for the trip.
 No baggage needed.

 This is the first installment of our newest series, where we’ll be walking you through what riders can find — food, fun, a little history — just steps from the eight soon-to-debut streetcar stops.
 Up first: UMKC, 51st and Brookside.